ClementNerma/Rave/docs/books/hybrid.md

 let ptr2: * = &i;
 ```

 This allows to keep a clarity in the code about what assignable entity is a pointer or not.
-An exception, though, is for properties: we can assign a pointer to a flying structure without specifying it's a pointer.
+An exception, though, is for properties: we can assign a pointer to a on-the-fly structure without specifying it's a pointer.

 Here is a recap of the terminology: